SravB/Hack-the-North-2018-Frontend-Challenge/README.md

 ## How To Use this WebApp

-Simply clone the repo (and star if you're feeling friendly) then open the HTML file with the browser of your choice.
+Simply clone the repo then open the HTML file with the browser of your choice.

 ## Next Steps